BonJarber/bonjarber.github.io/_pages/about.md

 ## Hi I'm Jon Barber

 For as long as I can remember I've enjoyed building and breaking things.
-It used to be with legos and washing machines, these days it tends to be software and system designs.
-Currently my time is spent building tools, doing bug bounty, security research, and consulting.
+First it was legos and washing machines, these days it's software and system designs.
+Currently my time is spent building tools, doing security research, and consulting.

 ## My Background